What does Sharmain mean?

-Sharmain \sh(ar)-main\ as a name for girls is of Old German and English origin, and the name Sharmain means "free man; charm".
-Sharmain is a form of Carol (Old German): originally a male name, an anglicized form of Carolus (see Charles).
-Sharmain is also a derivative of Charlotte (Old German); French feminine diminutive of Charles: it was very common in the Middle Ages in France to make a pet form of a name by adding -ot on the end.
+Sharmain [shar-main] as a name for girls is of Old German and English origin, and the name Sharmain means "free man; charm".
+Sharmain is an alternate form of Carol (Old German): originally a male name.
+Sharmain is also a derivative of Charlotte (Old German).
 Sharmain is also used as a variation of Charmaine (English).

 Sharmain is an uncommonly occurring given name for females.
 Sharmain is an equivalently uncommon last name too for all people.
 (2000 U.S. Census)